 Revoked systems may remain in use for the remainder of their useful life or for up to four years after the revocation whichever is shorter, provided they comply with all of the requirements of section 19.
 Systems with revoked certifications shall not be installed on new installations or major modification of existing installations.

-CERTIFICATION RENEWAL
+Certification Renewal

 At least eighteen months prior to the expiration of the certification period, the applicant may request to renew the certification.
 System certifications shall be renewed without additional testing if no data demonstrating system deficiencies is found or developed prior to the expiration date.
 During the four-year certification period, system deficiencies shall be identified through periodic equipment audits, complaint investigations, certification or compliance tests, surveys, or other sources of information.
 If deficiencies are documented, they shall be resolved to the satisfaction of the CARB Executive Officer or the certification shall expire.
 The CARB Executive Officer may extend certifications, for up to one year, if resolution of system deficiencies appears likely or if additional time is required to gather and evaluate information.

 The renewal process, along with the sections of this document that describe them, are outlined below.